Tony O'Malley

 More Information About Visual Arts in Ireland

-• For details of other painters from Kilkenny, see: Irish Artists: Paintings and Biographies.
+• For details of other creative practitioners from Ireland, see: Irish Artists: Biographies.

-• For more about abstract art in Ireland, see: Irish Art Guide.
+• For more about abstract painters like Tony O'Malley, see: Irish Art Guide.